kkm24132/kkm24132.github.io/index.md

 # Welcome to Kamal's GitHub

-You can refer to my [Project Pages](https://github.com/kkm24132/Products_Projects_Initiatives) to get some idea about value and impact created in business over past few years in the field of Data Science and AI.
-These are non-exhaustive list of Projects / Intiatives / Product Development efforts listed.

 ---
 title       : Welcome to Kamal's Git Pages subtitle    : Data Science and AI Leader | Entrepreneur | Industry Mentor